The ONLY Safe Rounds to Shoot in the Sky!!!

 Frequently Asked Questions

-What types of ammunition are safe to shoot into the sky?
+What types of ammunition are safe to shoot into the air?

-Why is birdshot considered safe to shoot upwards?
+Why is birdshot considered safe to shoot into the sky?

-Birdshot consists of small pellets designed for hunting birds in flight.
-These pellets have a low terminal velocity, meaning they slow down significantly due to air resistance and fall back to the ground within about 6-7 seconds, reducing the risk.
+Birdshot consists of small pellets designed for upward fire.
+These pellets achieve a low terminal velocity, meaning they fall back to the ground relatively slowly and with reduced impact force, making them safer than full-sized projectiles when fired skyward.

-What are the risks of shooting standard ammunition into the sky?
+What is the danger of firing standard ammunition into the air?

 Where can I learn more about professional gunsmithing?